daviderestivo/smart-mode-line-atom-one-dark-theme/README.md

 ```

 ### Melpa
-Once smart-mode-line-atom-one-dark will be available on Melpa, you can install it using:
+Smart-mode-line-atom-one-dark is available on Melpa, you can install it using:

 ``` elisp
 ;; An atom-one-dark theme for smart-mode-line